nori-dot-eco/contracts/docs/Market.md

 Sets the current value of the priority restricted threshold, which is the amount of inventory that will always be reserved to sell only to buyers with the `ALLOWLIST_ROLE`.

-@dev

-Emits a `PriorityRestrictedThresholdSet` event.
+<i>Emits a `PriorityRestrictedThresholdSet` event.

 ##### Requirements:

 - Can only receive ERC1155 tokens from the Removal contract.
-- Can only be used when this contract is not paused.
+- Can only be used when this contract is not paused.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |